recrudescence/paddle-solo/README.md

 First foray into games!
-Paddlepaddle will eventually be a Pong clone.
+Paddle-solo will eventually be a Pong clone, PaddlePaddle.

 Current features: